Heal and Seal a Leaky Gut – Identify the Cause

 While identifying the causative factors and addressing them is No.1 in healing a leaky gut, here are other useful suggestions to speed healing.

-- Anti-inflammatory diet – avoid sugar, alcohol, gluten, dairy, chocolate and the typical “comfort foods”.
+1. Anti-inflammatory diet – avoid sugar, alcohol, gluten, dairy, chocolate and the typical “comfort foods”.
 Focus on whole foods, lean meats, fish, vegetables, fruits.
-Avoid food sensitivities.
+Avoiding your individual food sensitivities.

-- Herbs and nutrients to reduce inflammation and heal the tissues
+3. Herbs and nutrients to reduce inflammation and heal the tissues.
+My favorites: